jaakkopasanen/AutoEq/results/Rtings/in-ear/Anker SoundCore Life P2/README.md

-# Anker SoundCore Life P2
+# Anker Soundcore Life P2
 See [usage instructions](https://github.com/jaakkopasanen/AutoEq#usage) for more options and info.

 ### Parametric EQs